 Adrienne Brown: A goal I have for Wasatch Midwifery and Wellness is to continue to create a community center for optimal health and positive outcomes for birthing families.
 I am also working on increasing accessibility to midwifery care.
 The most common barrier tends to be the cost, and I can proudly say that we are well on the way to accepting insurance as network providers.
 Whew!!

 Wasatch Midwifery: What’s the best compliment you’ve received throughout your midwife experience?

 Adrienne Brown: The biggest compliment I received as a midwife is when women tell me that I helped them realize something about themselves that they did not previously know.
-I recognize that what I do is valued, but it really makes me feel that I have achieved something big when I assisted creating the space and conditions for a woman to experience her strongest sense of self.
+I recognize the value in what I do.
+However, it really makes me feel that I have achieved something big when I assisted creating the space and conditions for a woman to experience her strongest sense of self.
 Ultimately, that has little to do with me at all.

 Wasatch Midwifery: Can you share a specific experience at the job that impacted you?

 Adrienne Brown: I found myself alone in the bathroom with a woman who was obviously experiencing the ‘transition’ phase in labor where things become pretty intense.
 She began to fear that she would literally die.
 It was in that moment —despite already attending a couple hundred deliveries — I realized that childbirth is incredibly varied for all women; it is my job to meet women on their level and remain open to what comes.

 The work of labor is overwhelmingly likened to a heroine’s journey: a miracle by all accounts, and something that holds magic.
 No matter how familiar it may become, it will always remain inherently wild and untamed.
 This woman went on to have a beautiful delivery — outside in a hot tub on a perfect summer morning at dawn.
 Shortly after, she herself walked that thin line of trust and surrender in her birth.